svgeesus/ondesModulaire/offsets/offsets.md

 ![trimmed inputs](trim-inputs.png)

-These are for CV sources with ill-advised 1k output resistors and the like.
-Inverting 1.07x 100k input gain stage (2, one per input) = **2** opamps.
+These are for CV sources which have  ill-advised 1k output resistors and the like.
+Inverting 1.05x 100k input gain stage (2, one per input) = **2** opamps.
 Voltage divider with trimmer and resistor to bring down to 1V/oct.
-7% was from Dave Jones buffered mult design.

-However ±7% adjustment range is too much.
+Original ±7% was from Dave Jones buffered mult design.
+However this adjustment range is too much.
 1k output impedance into 4-way passive mult into 4 100k inputs (1k out to 25k in) is -3.8% drop, requiring a 4% compensating boost.
 Mostly, errors will be a drop not an increase.
 So an adjustment range of +5% to -2% seems better.
 Implies an input gain of 105% (use 100k and 105k resistors).
 With a 5k trimmer, 98 * 5 / 7 = 70k resistor to ground.

 E96 value is 69.8k.
 However Mouser doesn't carry it (min order 5k, non-stocked) but they do have 68.1k.
 With a 5k trimmer, range is +5% to  105 * 68.1 / ( 68.1 + 5 ) = 97.818 = -2%.